jayz22/stellar-confidential-transfer/docs/design_doc.md

 No new action needed.

 **Additional Notes**:
-- In this step the deposit is *not* confidential yet. the `amt` passed in is transparent.
+- In this step the deposit is *not* confidential yet.
+The `amt` passed in is transparent.
 Encryption is done with zero randomness, anyone can decrypt it by solving the discrete log.
 And if this is `to`'s first deposit, that means its initial balance is *not* confidential.
 If `to` already had a confidential balance as a result of a previous `transfer`, then this balance will be confidential, with the randomness coming from the previous `transfer` (sum of all previous randomness).
 - The counter limit check can be done earlier.
 - The pending balance each chunk might overflow 16-bits, but we don't care, the max counter prevents it from overflowing 32-bits. (same works for `transfer`).
-The owner of `to` needs to perform a `apply_pending_balance` to make this into available balance (in order to to do a confidential transfer).
+The owner of `to` needs to perform a `apply_pending_balance` to make this into available balance (in order to do a confidential transfer).

 ### `rollover_pending_balance(acc: Address, new_available_balance: EncryptedQuantity, proof: NormalizationProof)`

-- Loads the confidential extention from `acc`, fail if not exist.
+- Loads the confidential extension from `acc`, fail if not exist.
 - Loads the `pending_balance` and `available_balance`.
 - Verifies the `proof`, against `new_available_balance`.
 - Sets the `available_balance` to the `new_available_balance`.
-- Sets the `pending_balance` to zero (encrypte `amt=0` with randomness `r=0`).
+- Sets the `pending_balance` to zero (encrypt `amt=0` with randomness `r=0`).
 - Resets the pending balance counter to 0.

 #### Events
 TBD

 #### Proofs
-Proves that before and after normalization the same balance quanity is being encrypted *and* each chunk in the new balance encrypts a value that fits within the range ($0-2^{16}$)
+Proves that before and after normalization the same balance quantity is being encrypted *and* each chunk in the new balance encrypts a value that fits within the range (0-2^16)

 It contains a Sigma proof and a range proof.
 See [normalization-proof](./method.md#normalization-proof) for details.

-### Auditing
+#### Auditing
-the `new_available_balance` will be decryptable with auditor's keys, and the additional encryption handles needs to be included as part of the proof.
+The `new_available_balance` will be decryptable with auditor's keys, and the additional encryption handles needs to be included as part of the proof.

-### withdraw_from_confidential(acc: Address, amt: u64, proof: WithdrawProof)
+### `withdraw_from_confidential(acc: Address, amt: u64, proof: WithdrawProof)`

-- Loads `acc`'s confidential extention, fail if not exist.
+- Loads `acc`'s confidential extension, fail if not exist.
 - Verifies the `proof`.
 - Encrypt the `amt` with zero randomness (`r=0`) to get `encrypted_amt`.
 - (homomorphically) Subtracts `encrypted_amt` from `acc`'s `available_balance`.